nebari-dev/nebari-docs/docs/docs/community/style-guide.md

 - Make sure your documentation page has **appropriate headings and a consistent hierarchy of header tags** (`<h1>` or `#`, followed by `<h2>` or `##`, and so on).
 People who use screen readers rely on headings to navigate the page.
 - Always use **text to describe where links go**.
 For example, instead of "read more", write "read more about accessible writing in the style guide".
 - Take the time to **write good alt-text** for images, diagrams, and graphics.
 The alt text should describe the setting (for example, "A JupyterLab window showing ...") as well as the overarching message that the graphic conveys (for example, "... denotes consistency across the Dask dashboard plots").
 Read the [Text associated with images section of the Google Developer Style Guide](https://developers.google.com/style/images#text-associated-with-images) for more details.
-- Practice **\*inclusive and bias-free communication**.
+- Practice **inclusive and bias-free communication**.
 Learn more in:
   - [Write inclusive documentation, Google developer documentation style guide](https://developers.google.com/style/inclusive-documentation)
   - [Bias-free communication, Microsoft writing style guide](https://learn.microsoft.com/en-gb/style-guide/bias-free-communication)
   - [Gender identity, Apple style guide](https://support.apple.com/en-gb/guide/applestyleguide/apd2a7af8d36/web)
-- When using acronyms, always introduce the full term on first use.
+- When using acronyms, always **introduce the full term on first use**.
 For example, "The Domain Name System (DNS)..."
-- Avoid using alienating terms like "simply", "just", "trivial", "merely", "naturally", or "obviously" (this goes hand in hand with not assuming your reader's technical level).
+- **Avoid using alienating terms** like "simply", "just", "trivial", "merely", "naturally", or "obviously" (this goes hand in hand with not assuming your reader's technical level).

 Go through the [Write accessible documentation section of the Google developer documentation style guide](https://developers.google.com/style/accessibility) for a more detailed set of accessibility guidelines.

 ### Capitalization